holepunchto/hyperswarm/README.md

 Parameters:

  - `topic`.
 Buffer.
 The identifier of the peer-group to list under.
+Must be 32 bytes in length.
  - `options`.
 Object.
    - `announce`.
 Boolean.
 List this peer under the the topic as a connectable target?
 Defaults to false.
    - `lookup`.
 Boolean.
 Look for peers in the topic and attempt to connect to them?
 If `announce` is false, this automatically becomes true.